LDP for Inhomogeneous U-Statistics: Introduction

 \subsection{Future scope}

 Our current LDP results require the assumption that $\|W_{Q_n}\|_{q\Delta}$ is bounded for some $q>1$, unless $H$ is a tree.
 In particular, this assumption rules out the case when $H=K_3$, and $Q_n$ is a Erd\H{o}s-R\'enyi graph with parameter $p_n$ (scaled by $p_n$), as soon as $p_n\to 0$.
 It remains to be seen whether this requirement is an artifact of our proof technique.
 A related problem is to study the LDP for both the statistics of interest (multilinear forms and monochromatic copies) in the case when $Q_n$ converges in a mode different from cut metric (such as graphs converging in local weak topology).
 Focusing on optimization, it is of interest to analyze the resulting constrained optimization problem in the LDP for both examples, and derive the conditional behavior of the system under rare events.
 A related problem is to study the optimization problem arising in Gibbs measures.
 In both these cases, an interesting question is to study the regimes of symmetry/symmetry breaking (i.e.~the optimizing functions are constants/not constants respectively).
 In particular, constant optimizers correspond to product probability measures on $\Sigma=[0,1]\times \mu$, thereby revealing additional structure (universal behaviors similar to \cite[Thm 2.1]{Basak2017}).
-We plan to focus on this in an upcoming draft in more detail.
+The nuances with optimization has been partially studied by the authors in a subsequent draft in more detail ~\cite{bhattacharya2023gibbs}.